amrabed/python-project-template/docs/CONTRIBUTING.md

 Once submitted, the team will try to reproduce the issue with your provided steps, and label the issue accordingly.

 ## Requesting Features
-Features requests are tracked as [GitHub issues](/issues).
+Features requests are tracked as GitHub issues.

 #### Before Submitting a feature request

 - Make sure that you are using the latest version
-- Read the [documentation](docs/) carefully and find out if the functionality is already covered.
+- Read the documentation carefully and find out if the functionality is already covered.
-- Search [issues](/issues) to see if the feature has already been requested.
+- Search existing issues to see if the feature has already been requested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.

 #### How to submit a good feature request?

+- Open an issue using the **Feature Request** template.
 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.